 Your Best Weekender Guide to Mérida, Mexico

-We usually stay in Tulum for several days before heading inland to Merida.
-You can say we’re a bit brave because we didn’t mind taking the ADO bus from Tulum to Merida.
-Some of my customers, for example, opt to take the short flight.
+We usually spend a few days in Tulum before making our way inland to Mérida.
+You could say we’re a little adventurous —we don’t mind hopping on the ADO bus from Tulum to Mérida, even though some of my clients prefer to take the quick flight.

 Rosas & Xocolate Boutique Hotel